HatchApps/xavier-help/focus.md

 applied, unless the Repeating Flow is edited to update the default parameters.

 When _Publishing_ a Repeating Flow, it will enter the [Repeating Flows List](/focus.html#the-repeating-flow-lis).
-The Flow will also enter the [Flow List](/focus.html#the-flow-list) if the creation date is the same as the _Publish Date_.
+The Flow will also enter the [Flow List](/focus.html#the-flow-list) if the creation date is the same as the _Scheduled Date_.

-You will only have the option to _'Save and Start'_ if the Repeating Flow is for only one Client, _and_ if the creation date is the same as the _Publish Date_.
+You will only have the option to _'Save and Start'_ if the Repeating Flow is for only one Client, _and_ if the creation date is the same as the _Scheduled Date_.

 ### Repeating Flow Dates

-- _Publish Date:_ The date at which your Repeating Flow will first enter the Flow List.
+- _Scheduled Date:_ The date at which your Repeating Flow will first enter the Flow List.
-- _Complete Within:_ The time between the _Publish Date_ and the _Due Date_ for the Flow.
+- _Complete Within:_ The time between the _Scheduled Date_ and the _Due Date_ for the Flow.
 - _Reporting Period:_ The dates the Flow Checks will refer to.
-This is a date range which is calculated backwards from the the _Publish Date_.
-These can be client specific, for example _'Last Financial Year'_ which will refer to the most recent complete financial year after the _Publish Date_ for that client.
+This is a date range which is calculated backwards from the _Scheduled Date_.
+These can be client specific, for example _'Last Financial Year'_ which will refer to the most recent complete financial year after the _Scheduled Date_ for that client.
 - _Repeat this Flow every:_ The frequency of repetition for the Flow.
-This begins from the _Publish Date_.
+This begins from the _Scheduled Date_.

 Here's an example.
 For a Flow, created on the 28th of October with the following dates:
-- _Publish Date:_ 1st November
+- _Scheduled Date:_ 1st November
 - _Complete Within:_ 2 Weeks
 - _Reporting Period:_ Last complete Month
 - _Repeat this Flow every:_ 1 Month